 My brother from another mother

 My family is a hotchpotch of different races.
-Blue eyes swept me of my feet and when I remarried I became the proud mum of three.
+Blue eyes swept me off my feet, and I became the proud mum of three when I remarried.
 My son from a previous marriage and my husband's two children get on well.
-We have a great time hanging out as an family.
+We have a great time hanging out as a family.

 I would love to say that I treat my boys the same.
 The truth is that I don't.
 My Caucasian son (oldest) does not get special instructions when we go to shows and events.
-As we walked to the entrance of the show, I told my coloured son (youngest): 'Stay close and when you look around the stalls keep your hands behind your back'.
-It is sad but I do this every time we go out to places where there is a lack of diversity.
+As we walked to the entrance of a country fair in Suffolk, I told my coloured son (youngest): 'Stay close, and when you look around the stalls, keep your hands behind your back'.
+It is sad, but I do this every time we go out to places where there is a lack of diversity.

-I am not a stranger to being followed around a shop like I am a thief.
-I have even been refused service in shops no matter how well-groomed and well-dressed I was.
-It will always come as a painful shock and it always takes a while to recover.
+I am not a stranger to being followed around a shop and being treated like I am a thief.
+No matter how well-groomed and well-dressed I was, I have even been refused service in shops.
+It will always come as a painful shock, and it always takes a while to recover.
 I always knew that my child would encounter it as well.
-As a mum you want to protect your children.
-As a coloured mum you also have to teach your child resilience and how to deal with the adversity that at times comes from being coloured.
+As a mum, you want to protect your children.
+As a coloured mum, you must also teach your child resilience and how to deal with the adversity inextricably linked with being coloured.

-I wonder what it would be like to walk in the shoes of a Caucasian person and to freely admire things without funny attitudes or remarks.
-I wonder if my boys ever will live in a world where everyone is truly treated equal.
-For now all I know for sure is that my youngest has enough resilience and kindness in him to deal with bigotry.
+I wonder what it would be like to walk in the shoes of a Caucasian person and freely admire things without funny attitudes or remarks.
+I wonder if my boys will ever live in a world where everyone is genuinely treated equally.
+For now, all I know for sure is that my youngest has enough resilience and kindness to deal with bigotry.
 I am proud of my children and how they appreciate and value the differences in people.
 I love and learn from them how not to see colour because I am sad to admit, I do.